JPMorgan Chase & Co. Lowers Ally Financial (NYSE:ALLY) to Neutral

-JPMorgan Chase & Co. downgraded shares of Ally Financial (NYSE:ALLY) from an overweight rating to a neutral rating in a research note issued to investors on Tuesday morning, BenzingaRatingsTable reports.
-The brokerage currently has $33.00 target price on the financial services provider’s stock, down from their previous target price of $35.00.
+JPMorgan Chase & Co. lowered shares of Ally Financial (NYSE:ALLY) from an overweight rating to a neutral rating in a research report released on Tuesday, BenzingaRatingsTable reports.
+The firm currently has $33.00 target price on the financial services provider’s stock, down from their prior target price of $35.00.

-ALLY has been the subject of several other reports.
-Nomura increased their price objective on Ally Financial from $29.00 to $34.00 and gave the company a neutral rating in a research report on Friday, July 19th.
-Barclays increased their price objective on Ally Financial from $37.00 to $40.00 and gave the company an overweight rating in a research report on Thursday, September 12th.
-BTIG Research upped their target price on Ally Financial to $39.00 and gave the company a buy rating in a research note on Friday, July 19th.
-Wells Fargo & Co restated a buy rating on shares of Ally Financial in a research note on Sunday, July 21st.
-Finally, Piper Jaffray Companies set a $41.00 target price on Ally Financial and gave the company a buy rating in a research note on Tuesday, September 10th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and seven have issued a buy rating to the company’s stock.
-Ally Financial presently has an average rating of Hold and a consensus price target of $36.67.
+A number of other brokerages have also recently issued reports on ALLY.
+Citigroup upped their price objective on shares of Ally Financial from $37.00 to $39.00 and gave the stock a buy rating in a report on Monday, September 9th.
+Wells Fargo & Co reiterated a buy rating on shares of Ally Financial in a report on Sunday, July 21st.
+BTIG Research upped their price objective on shares of Ally Financial to $39.00 and gave the stock a buy rating in a report on Friday, July 19th.
+Piper Jaffray Companies set a $41.00 price objective on shares of Ally Financial and gave the stock a buy rating in a report on Tuesday, September 10th.
+Finally, Barclays upped their price objective on shares of Ally Financial from $37.00 to $40.00 and gave the stock an overweight rating in a report on Thursday, September 12th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the stock.
+The company has an average rating of Hold and an average price target of $36.67.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, November 15th.
-Shareholders of record on Friday, November 1st will be paid a dividend of $0.17 per share.
+The company also recently announced a quarterly dividend, which will be paid on Friday, November 15th.
+Shareholders of record on Friday, November 1st will be given a dividend of $0.17 per share.
+This represents a $0.68 dividend on an annualized basis and a yield of 2.17%.
 The ex-dividend date is Thursday, October 31st.
-This represents a $0.68 annualized dividend and a yield of 2.20%.
-Ally Financial’s dividend payout ratio is currently 20.36%.
+Ally Financial’s dividend payout ratio is 20.36%.

-In other Ally Financial news, insider Diane E. Morais sold 15,000 shares of the stock in a transaction on Tuesday, July 23rd.
+In other Ally Financial news, CAO David J. Debrunner sold 2,222 shares of the business’s stock in a transaction on Tuesday, October 1st.
+The shares were sold at an average price of $33.43, for a total transaction of $74,281.46.
+Following the completion of the transaction, the chief accounting officer now owns 99,091 shares of the company’s stock, valued at approximately $3,312,612.13.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, insider Diane E. Morais sold 15,000 shares of the business’s stock in a transaction on Tuesday, July 23rd.
 The stock was sold at an average price of $33.35, for a total transaction of $500,250.00.
-Following the completion of the transaction, the insider now directly owns 220,048 shares in the company, valued at $7,338,600.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CAO David J. Debrunner sold 2,222 shares of the firm’s stock in a transaction on Thursday, August 1st.
-The shares were sold at an average price of $32.89, for a total value of $73,081.58.
-Following the completion of the sale, the chief accounting officer now owns 103,535 shares of the company’s stock, valued at $3,405,266.15.
+Following the transaction, the insider now directly owns 220,048 shares of the company’s stock, valued at approximately $7,338,600.80.
 The disclosure for this sale can be found here.
-Insiders have sold 21,666 shares of company stock valued at $716,806 over the last quarter.
-Corporate insiders own 0.35% of the company’s stock.
+In the last three months, insiders have sold 21,666 shares of company stock valued at $716,806.
+Company insiders own 0.35% of the company’s stock.

-Large investors have recently made changes to their positions in the company.
-Carroll Financial Associates Inc. acquired a new stake in shares of Ally Financial in the second quarter valued at $40,000.
-Steward Partners Investment Advisory LLC acquired a new stake in shares of Ally Financial in the second quarter valued at $49,000.
-Harel Insurance Investments & Financial Services Ltd. increased its stake in shares of Ally Financial by 102.0% in the second quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 2,242 shares of the financial services provider’s stock valued at $69,000 after buying an additional 1,132 shares in the last quarter.
-SG3 Management LLC acquired a new stake in shares of Ally Financial in the second quarter valued at $73,000.
+A number of institutional investors have recently added to or reduced their stakes in ALLY.
+Carroll Financial Associates Inc. acquired a new position in shares of Ally Financial during the second quarter valued at about $40,000.
+Steward Partners Investment Advisory LLC acquired a new position in shares of Ally Financial during the second quarter valued at about $49,000.
+Harel Insurance Investments & Financial Services Ltd. raised its position in shares of Ally Financial by 102.0% during the second quarter.
+Harel Insurance Investments & Financial Services Ltd. now owns 2,242 shares of the financial services provider’s stock valued at $69,000 after buying an additional 1,132 shares during the last quarter.
+SG3 Management LLC acquired a new position in shares of Ally Financial during the second quarter valued at about $73,000.
 Finally, Mitsubishi UFJ Securities Holdings Co.
-Ltd. acquired a new stake in shares of Ally Financial in the second quarter valued at $96,000.
-Institutional investors own 95.51% of the company’s stock.
+Ltd. acquired a new position in shares of Ally Financial during the second quarter valued at about $96,000.
+95.51% of the stock is owned by hedge funds and other institutional investors.

 About Ally Financial